curtcox/Viewer/README.md

   * `SCREENSHOT_MODE` – when set to `1`, exposes the `/_screenshot/cid-demo` route for capturing consistent CID layout
     screenshots without authentication.

+> When implementing or updating UI features, enable screenshot mode so you can capture verification images from `/_screenshot/cid-demo` without needing an authenticated session.

 ## Scripts

 * `install` – create a virtual environment and install the required Python packages.